Introduction

 L. reuteri lowers cholesterol and increases vitamin D absorption.

-Bacteria in the gut microbiota play significant roles in the recycling of bile acids and cholesterol.
+Bacteria in the gut microbiota play significant roles in recycling bile acids and cholesterol.
 When bile acids are released from the liver, they are conjugated (i.e., connected) to amino acids that make them more soluble in water.
 In this state, they are called bile acid salts.
 Some bacteria produce enzymes that break the bonds between bile acids and their conjugated amino acids, called bile salt hydrolases.
-These deconjugated bile acids are less able to be reabsorbed in the intestine, thus increasing the loss of bile and of cholesterol in feces.[21]
-This decreased reabsorption and increased loss of bile acids necessitates the production of more bile acids in the liver, decreasing the overall pool of cholesterol available in the body, which may be beneficial in managing high cholesterol.[22]
+These deconjugated bile acids are less able to be reabsorbed in the intestine, thus increasing the loss of bile and cholesterol in feces.[24]
+This decreased reabsorption and increased loss of bile acids necessitates the production of more bile acids in the liver, decreasing the overall pool of cholesterol available in the body, which may be beneficial in managing high cholesterol.[25]

-A growing number of studies have demonstrated the ability of some probiotics with bile salt hydrolase activity to decrease LDL-cholesterol levels in those with high cholesterol, including the Lactobacillus genera.[22]
+A growing number of studies have demonstrated the ability of some probiotics with bile salt hydrolase activity to decrease LDL-cholesterol levels in those with high cholesterol, including the Lactobacillus genera.[25]
 One report from 1998 demonstrates the effects of probiotic supplementation on cholesterol levels in mice fed a cholesterol-raising diet.
 They fed mice either a standard diet or a diet enriched with saturated fat from heavy cream for seven days.
-The high saturated fat diet increased total cholesterol by 1.9 times, HDL cholesterol by 2.1 times, LDL cholesterol by 1.6 times, and triglycerides by 1.1 times compared to the standard diet.
-Then the investigators treated mice with 10,000 CFU of L. reuteri CRL 1098 for seven days.
+The high saturated fat diet increased total cholesterol by 1.9 times, HDL by 2.1 times, LDL by 1.6 times, and triglycerides by 1.1 times compared to the standard diet.
+Then, the investigators treated mice with 10,000 CFU of L. reuteri CRL 1098 for seven days.
 L. reuteri supplementation reduced cholesterol levels by 38 percent in mice eating a high saturated fat diet, bringing their cholesterol levels down to the same level as mice eating a standard diet.
 Mice on the high saturated fat diet with L. reuteri also had a 40 percent reduction in triglycerides and a 20 percent increase in the ratio of HDL to LDL.
-The authors did not measure bile acid concentrations but speculated that the ability of L. reuteri supplementation to reduce blood lipids is due to the microbes' ability to deconjugate bile acids.[23]
+The authors did not measure bile acid concentrations but speculated that the ability of L. reuteri supplementation to reduce blood lipids is due to the microbes' ability to deconjugate bile acids.[26]

 The high saturated fat diet increased total cholesterol by 1.8 times, triglycerides by 1.6 times, and decreased the ratio of HDL to LDL by 1.3 times in mice fed non-fat milk compared to the control group drinking plain water.
 L. reuteri supplementation decreased total cholesterol by 20 percent and triglycerides by 33 percent compared with group two, which received milk without L. reuteri.
 The authors concluded that prophylactic probiotic supplementation reduced the cholesterol-raising effects of a high-saturated fat diet.
-These results demonstrate that L. reuteri persists in the digestive tract and influences metabolism after supplementation had ended.
-L. reuteri has a high resistance to stomach acid and bile acids, which allows for better colonization in the digestive tract and improves its function as a probiotic.[24]
+These results demonstrate that L. reuteri persists in the digestive tract and influences metabolism after supplementation.
+L. reuteri has a high resistance to stomach acid and bile acids, which allows for better colonization in the digestive tract and improves its function as a probiotic.[27]

-Other recent studies in humans have reached similar conclusions about the cholesterol-lowering effects of L. reuteri.
+Other recent human studies have reached similar conclusions about the cholesterol-lowering effects of L. reuteri.
 In one double-blind, randomized, controlled trial, researchers asked participants with high cholesterol to consume yogurt containing 5 billion CFU of microencapsulated L. reuteri NCIMB 30242 or placebo yogurt.
 Participants consumed the yogurt twice daily for six weeks.
 The authors reported that participants in the intervention group experienced a nine percent reduction in LDL cholesterol and a five percent reduction in total cholesterol.[2]

 In the latter study, the same group of researchers investigated the cholesterol-lowering effects of L. reuteri encapsulated in microparticles and added to food.
 This mode of probiotic delivery protects the bacteria from harsh stomach conditions and increases their delivery to the small intestine.
 For this experiment, the researchers asked participants with high cholesterol levels to consume a supplement containing 3 billion CFU of L. reuteri strain NCIMB 30242 or a placebo for nine weeks.
 Participants who consumed the probiotic supplement experienced a 12 percent reduction in LDL cholesterol and a nine percent reduction in total cholesterol.[2]

 There is some concern that the reduced absorption of bile acids following L. reuteri supplementation may also reduce the absorption of fat-soluble vitamins.
 However, upon completing a secondary analysis of their data, the researchers found no differences in serum levels of vitamin A, vitamin E, or beta-carotene between the probiotic and control groups.
-Interestingly, they discovered that participants had significantly higher levels of serum vitamin D following nine weeks of L. reuteri supplementation.
+Interestingly, they discovered that participants had significantly higher serum vitamin D levels following nine weeks of L. reuteri supplementation.
 The reason for this increase in vitamin D is unclear; however, the authors hypothesized that L. reuteri probiotics, due to their production of lactic acid, increase intestinal acidity acid, which improves vitamin D absorption.
-Another theory is that L. reuteri supplementation may increase the body's production of vitamin D.[25]
+Another theory is that L. reuteri supplementation may increase the body's production of vitamin D.[28]

 L. reuteri supplementation reduces hemoglobin A1C and other markers of diabetes.